stevedonovan/gentle-intro/2-structs-enums-lifetimes.md

 these boxed closures in a struct, then you will need a lifetime annotation, because _closures borrow variables_ and so their lifetime is tied to the lifetime of those variables.

+(Unfortunately, you can't use `type` to declare a shorthand for function trait types; it's definitely a place where I miss a `typedef` statement.)

 Sometimes you don't want a closure to borrow those variables, but instead _move_ them.